The Indian trails that crisscrossed New England go back to prehistoric times.

 Highway markers designate the trail.
 Click here for Mohawk Trail driving tours.

-The Winnicoek Trail ran along the coast from the Merrimack River in Massachusetts through (Winnicoek (Hampton) and along the seashore to the Piscataqua River at Strawbery Banke, now Portsmouth.
+The Winnicoek Trail ran along the coast from the Merrimack River in Massachusetts through Winnicoek, now Hampton, and along the seashore to the Piscataqua River at Strawbery Banke, now Portsmouth.

-The Pennacook and Abenaki Indians migrated along the path in the summer to what is now Odiorne Point, a wooded park along the shoreline with sweeping views of the Atlantic Ocean and the Town of New Castle.
+The Pennacook and Abenaki Indians migrated along the path in the summer to what is now Odiorne Point.
+It’s a wooded park along the shoreline with sweeping views of the Atlantic Ocean and the Town of New Castle.

 When the English colonists arrived in 1635, they used the Winnicoek Trail as a bridle path.
 Today it’s scenic Route 1A, also known as Ocean Boulevard, running along New Hampshire’s 18-mile shoreline.